 That’s because, in SEO, links are seen as a “vote of confidence”.
 The idea behind it is that a website wouldn’t link to you unless your content was valuable.

-With the introduction of PageRank in the 90s, Google was the first to consider backlinks as a major ranking signal.
+With the introduction of PageRank in the 90s, Google was the first to consider pillow links as a major ranking signal.
 It was so effective at measuring a page’s quality that this move helped the search engine emerge as the most dominant player in the market.

-Over time, webmasters began trying to manipulate PageRank by getting as many backlinks as possible.
-As a result, Google and other search engines have had to switch gears and change how the algorithm considers backlinks.
+Over time, webmasters began trying to manipulate PageRank by getting as many pillow links as possible.
+As a result, Google and other search engines have had to switch gears and change how the algorithm considers pillow links.

-The ultimate goal of every search engine is to provide the most useful, relevant, and high-quality results for any given search query.
-That’s why the algorithm keeps updating – Google and other search engines are always finding new ways to give users better search results and less spam.
+The ultimate goal of a search engine is to provide the most useful, relevant, and high-quality results for any given search query.
+That’s why the algorithm keeps updating – Google and other search portals are always finding new ways to give users better search results and less spam.

 Search engines also try to understand the intention of the user whenever they search for a specific query – this is called ‘search intent’.
 Is the user trying to buy something?
 Trying to find a nearby business?
 Trying to learn more about the topic?
 Different keywords imply different search intent.